 Specialising in coding has the added benefit that if you ever wish to venture onto other career paths, such as data science or tech startup entrepreneurship, you have some readily available skills to get you ahead of the game.

-Over the last four years I've written more than 190 articles, released two major open-source trading engines and have authored three books - all to help you learn quant finance more straightforwardly.
+Over the last four years we have written more than 200 articles, released a major open-source trading engine and have authored three books - all to help you learn quant finance more straightforwardly.

 The best way to get started is to choose the topic below most suited to your career path, interests or educational level.
 Click the following links to be taken to your preferred topic area:

-Thankyou for taking the time to visit the site!
-I'm always interested in hearing your stories, so please send me an email to email@example.com if you'd like to get in touch.
+Thankyou for taking the time to visit QuantStart.com.
+We're always interested in hearing your stories, so please get in touch at firstname.lastname@example.org if you have something to share or would like some help with your quantitative finance journey.